MetaMask/metamask-mobile/README.md

 ![Melfina logo](logo.png?raw=true)

-MetaMask is mobile web browser that provides easy access to websites that use the [Ethereum](https://ethereum.org/) blockchain.
+MetaMask is a mobile web browser that provides easy access to websites that use the [Ethereum](https://ethereum.org/) blockchain.

 [http://metamask.io/](http://metamask.io/)